 Dear Members of the Organization of Teacher Educators in Literacy (OTEL) and Readers of Literacy Practice and Research–On-Line (LPR-Online)

 We are delighted to welcome you to LPR-Online, an open access journal.
 We believe literacy encompasses many dimensions of life and learning, such as print, cultural, content area (e.g. mathematics, science, social studies), and technology literacy.
-We welcome articles from practitioners, scholars, tutors, and all interested readers.
+We welcome articles and cover art submissions from practitioners, scholars, tutors, artists, and all interested readers.

 - Janet Richards, Senior Editor

 - Jessica Krentzman, Associate Editor